MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/known-issues.md

 If you have already run transfer one ore more times:

- 1. Use the following AD PowerShell command against a DC to locate any modified users or groups (changing SearchBase to match your domain dinstringuished name):
+ 1. Use the following AD PowerShell command against a DC to locate any modified users or groups (changing SearchBase to match your domain distinguished name):

     ```PowerShell
     Get-ADObject -Filter 'Description -like "*storage migration service renamed*"' -SearchBase 'DC=<domain>,DC=<TLD>' | ft name,distinguishedname
     ```

- 2. For any users returned with their original name, edit their "User Logon Name (pre-Windows 2000)" to remove the random character suffix added by Storage Migration Service, so that this user can logon.
+ 2. For any users returned with their original name, edit their "User Logon Name (pre-Windows 2000)" to remove the random character suffix added by Storage Migration Service, so that this user can log on.
  3. For any groups returned with their original name, edit their "Group Name (pre-Windows 2000)" to remove the random character suffix added by Storage Migration Service.
  4. For any disabled users or groups with names that now contain a suffix added by Storage Migration Service, you can delete these accounts.
 You can confirm that user accounts were added later because they will only contain the Domain Users group and will have a created date/time matching the Storage Migration Service transfer start time.